snowflakedb/SnowAlert/PULL_REQUEST_TEMPLATE.md

 [comment]: # ('Change Library Version' for library/package dependency version changes.)

 ## Description
-[comment]: # (Please include a summary and purpose of the change.
-You can additionally also include relevant motivation and context.)
+[comment]: # (Please include a list of changes like in the example below.
+You can additionally also include relevant motivation and context but is optional.)

+- Add a new OSQuery Connector
+- Add unit test for OSQuery Connector

+The changes above help periodically extract and load OSQuery events into the SnowAlert database, so that alerts can be written on the OSQuery events table.

 ## Type of change
 [comment]: # (Mark the appropriate type of change.)